What Is The Definition of Irritable Bowel Syndrome (IBS)?

 Irritable bowel syndrome, or IBS, is a collection of digestive-system issues.
 It's a frequent but unpleasant gastrointestinal condition.
 Although there is no specific treatment for IBS, addressing dietary and lifestyle modifications can help you to prevent and ease symptoms.

 The most common symptoms are bloating, constipation, diarrhoea and stomach pains/cramps.
-This is owing to the fact the colon muscle tends to contract more than those without the condition.
-Excess bacteria in the GI tract may potentially contribute to symptoms in patients with IBS, according to research.1
+This is because the colon muscle contracts more than those without the condition.
+According to research, excess bacteria in the GI tract may contribute to symptoms in patients with IBS.1

 Other symptoms of IBS can include: